 The Learning Policy Institute conducts and communicates independent, high-quality research to improve education policy and practice.
 Working with policymakers, researchers, educators, community groups, and others, the Institute seeks to advance evidence-based policies that support empowering and equitable learning for each and every child.
 Nonprofit and nonpartisan, the Institute connects policymakers and stakeholders at the local, state, and federal levels with the evidence, ideas, and actions needed to strengthen the education system from preschool through college and career readiness.

-Sanford Programs, formally launched in September 2014, were established through a generous gift by renowned philanthropist and businessman T. Denny Sanford to serve the global needs of the 21st century by providing innovative and inspirational education programs to teachers and to nonprofit and for-profit leaders through the Institute of Philanthropy.
+Harmony & Inspire, formally launched in September 2014, were established through a generous gift to serve the global needs of the 21st century by providing innovative and inspirational education programs to teachers and to nonprofit and for-profit leaders through the Institute of Philanthropy.

 Learn more about this unique partnership and our efforts to create a cross-sector professional learning community to support the social-emotional learning of South Carolina's students [pdf].